Why walking alone isn't enough to prevent heart disease and what you need to do instead

 Create a custom fitness program

-You know the value of being active and adding variety to your workouts.
+You know the value of being active and adding variety and routine to your workouts.
 Now it's time to get the ball rolling.
 The FITT model helps you brainstorm what suits your life.
-We have an article about getting started with heart-healthy exercise to give you more ideas.
+We have an article about getting started with heart-healthy exercise to give you more ideas, so that you can reap the unique benefits that come from working hard, lowering blood pressure as needed, reducing body fat, and feeling more positive about your body overall.

-Our fitness coaches create custom plans made for your life, needs, and preferences.
+Our fitness trainers create custom plans made for your life, needs, and preferences.
+Do you love weight training?
+We've got you covered with a consistent strength training routine.
+Prefer resistance bands or body weight exercises?
+Great, we're here to help.
 If you hate running, no problem.
 Do you need something you can do with minimal to no equipment?
-Your coach has your back.
+Your trainer has your back.
 There are no cookie-cutter workouts or exercise moves you can't do.

-Click here to find your coach today and take a step towards improving your heart health!
+Click here to find your trainer today and take a step towards improving your heart health!

 Learn more about the article experts: